kamilrybacki/kamilrybacki.github.io/src/content/articles/containerized-integration.md

 where the code is automatically deployed to the production environment and it mutates its state, in real time.
 CD naturally assumes successful CI (continuous integration) and by integration, it means that the code is already up to the security and coding standards of Your organization.
 In other words, it is **safe**.
-The CI part is what I am really focusing on in this article, so - I am not GitOps hater or something like that 😅.
+The CI part is what I am really focusing on in this article, so - I am not GitOps hater or something like that.

 The thing is, some tasks require a bit more than just simple code linting tests and they must touch upon another important aspect of integration with the existing environment - communication,